Ancient Worship For Today

 Beyond the noise of a busy western world lies the need to worship God for Himself alone.
 So many different denominational ideologies and techniques of Church growth exist but what did the early Apostles and believers do?
 There is a need for “An Ancient Worship Movement” where we rediscover and implement older Biblical Church practices that were pre-denominational.

-Bible Verses Explained – We also have compiled commentary and resources for all 31,102 in the bible verse explained section.
+In Bible Verses Explained we a have compiled free commentary and resources for all 31,102 in the bible verse explained section.
 On these pages there is a meaning, context, commentary from Church Fathers, Anglican perspective, cross references and more tools offered.
 Deep dive into Scripture from the holistic mindset of the 2000 year old Church.